 From Varignano, a hamlet of Arco, take the road to San Giovanni al Monte.
 Pass the hamlet of Padaro and follow the road until you reach the small parking lot just before the Refuge San Giovanni and the church.
 Continuing on the road you arrive in Marcarie.

 Difficulty: EE, F+ in wintertime in presence of snow

 Monte Biaina is a fine destination to be climbed along an easy and pleasant itinerary, developing partly on a forest road surrounded by a beautiful beech forest and partly on a path that continuing in the upper fir forest leads to the summit of M. Biaina.
 From here you can enjoy a superb view of the Garda Lake and the surrounding mountains Recommended and easy to climb even in half a day.

-Route description - The starting point is the Rifugio Malga San Giovanni.
-Alternatively it's possible to start the climb further on in Marcarie, but here it is difficult to park the car.
+The starting point is the Rifugio Malga San Giovanni.
+Alternatively it's possible to start the climb further on in Marcarie, but here it is more difficult to park the car.
 In Marcarie ignore the road to the right to the Rifugio Calino and, along the dirt road on the left, go on the side of Val Lomasone reaching the fine and broad grassy clearing named Prai da Gom m.
 1135.

 Leave the road and take a large forest trail to the left (signposts "Monte Biaina", path n.
 407), which leads into the lush beech woods.
 The path climbs with a series of hairpins, passes on the Eastern side (towards Arco), continues roughly on the ridge, alternately on the East and West side, getting a wooded saddle where the trail becomes narrow.
 Where the forest is clear, the view of the Sarca Valley to the East is dominated by Monte Stivo.